 The Gates Foundation, for example, uses live Facebook Q&As to give their supporters access to Bill Gates and to promote their work and mission.

 Showing your impact is by far the most important way you can use social media to thank donors.
 Tell them where their money went and thank them for helping to make the world a better place by sharing regular, meaningful updates on your clients, your work, and your impact.

 Boston Children’s Hospital frequently shares impactful posts on their Facebook page, often showcasing the story of a patient who was helped by the hospital.

-Responsiveness is now directly measured and reported right on you Facebook Page.
+Responsiveness is directly measured and reported right on your Facebook page.
 How does your Facebook page measure up?

-The Wellbody Alliance takes to their blog and social media channels twice per week in November to express gratitude not just for their donors, but for their employees, volunteers, and partners as well.
-Through visuals and graphics, Wellbody tells the story of the person or persons they feature.
+The Wellbody Alliance takes to its blog and social media channels twice per week in November to express gratitude for their donors, employees, volunteers, and partners.
+Through visuals and graphics, Wellbody tells the story of one or more people they feature.